nansencenter/sentinel1denoised/validation/README.md

-# Quality assessment of thermal noise removal from multi-swath SAR images in range and azimuth directions
+# Quality assessment of thermal noise removal for multi-swath SAR images in range and azimuth directions

 This directory contain scripts for quality assessment of thermal noise removal from S1-A/B Level-1 GRD images.
 The quality assessment is based on quality metrics calculation for range and azimuth directions.
 The range quality metric (RQM) is based on Fisher's criteria and allows to estimate how an algorithm reduce discontinuities in sub-swaths for multi-swath acquisition - the less value of RQM means more successful the noise removal.
 The azimuth quality metric (AQM) is based on periodicity detection in the signal using the auto-correlation function.